learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 Any skepticism in our data or how we could further explore our dataset (more potentially relevant comparisons)

+Sample was 967 movies, ideally we would want that number to be larger.

+Go further in depth about how much Sci-Fi and Adventure movies are spending (production_budget) in order to get good returns as shown in Visual 1.

 ***
 Questions to consider:
 * What would you recommend the business do as a result of this work?